amartincolby/Rust-Quick-Guide/README.md

 these are outside the scope of this tutorial.
 If you are coming from C or C++, these considerations are not new to you.
 If you are coming from TypeScript, then don't even worry about it.
-Rust written in even the most naive way is still an order of magnitude faster that JavaScript. */
+Rust written in even the most naive way is still an order of magnitude faster that JavaScript.
+If you are debating using Rust over Go, on the other hand, be aware that naive Rust in the realm of n-tier applications can often be _slower_ than naive Go. */

 /*** A note on macros ***/

-/* Throughtout this tutorial, you will see some commands appeneded with an exclamation mark, like `println!`.
+/* Throughtout this tutorial, you will see some commands appended with an exclamation mark, like `println!`.
 This mark indicates that this command is a "macro".
 Macros are _old_ in programming, having been first used in the 50's and added to Lisp in 1963.
 A macro is something that evaluates a string of characters and then interprets it at runtime.
 A macro, when compiled, usually "expands" into a larger amount of code.
+You can think of a macro as a compiler that transforms provided glyphs into an implementation.
 A programmer could genuinely implement their own programming language within a macro.
 Macros are one of the constructs in Rust that most programmers are not likely to have encountered.
 Macros will be discussed near the end of this tutorial.
 For the time being, just be aware that the exclamation mark syntax indicates a macro. */

 /*** A note on "unsafe" Rust ***/

-/* As stated, Rust's design started in the symbolic realm and only moved as close to the machine was was necessary for performance.
+/* As stated, Rust's design started in the symbolic realm and only moved as close to the machine as was necessary for performance.
 Sometimes, though, when maximizing performance, the best method is to abandon symbols and simply manipulate the machine state directly like is possible in C and C++.
 Rust allows you to do this but requires an explicit "unsafe" block.
 There are many